meyerv11045/notes/notes/software_design/misc.md

 ## Function Calls:
 - 1) Pass by value: calls copy constructor
-- 2) Pass by pointer
+- 2) Pass by pointer:
     - Function call must send address of the variable: `f(&<var-name>)`
     - Function def must use `*` to create an alias for the variable: `<return-type> f(<data-type>* <var-name>) { ... }`
 ``` c++